 Yes, these credentials are still required and CPCI continues to hold those schools in Canada under a continuing agreement with PCI.

 All drainage products prequalified under the CPCQA certification program are labelled with a Prequalification Stamp.
 Prequalification Stamp means the stylized 'P', inside a black triangle, as illustrated below:

 All drainage products are/shall be marked in accordance with the requirements of applicable manufacturing standards.

 The Prequalification Stamp is not to be used on any drainage product for which the plant is not prequalified to supply.

 The process starts when certification fees and other related surcharges are paid.
 Please do not hesitate to contact CPCQA for an estimate of certification costs.

 Once fees are paid, allow approximately 4 weeks to schedule a pre-certification evaluation date.

-Shortest expected time frame to achieving certification has been 3-4 months for simple and/or well-advanced and organized operations.
-Many factors including multiple products, complexity of products, current state of quality assurance program and personnel, manufacturing processes, and manufacturer’s commitment all weigh in to length of time to achieve certification.
-More typical time frames to achieving full certification is 6-9 months.
+The shortest time frame for achieving certification has been 3-4 months for simple and/or well-advanced and organized operations.
+Many factors, including multiple products, complexity of products, current state of quality assurance program, personnel, manufacturing processes, and manufacturer's commitment all affect the length of time to achieve certification.
+A more typical time frame to achieve full certification is 6-9 months.